instructor-ai/instructor/examples/chain-of-density/Readme.md

 1. First, install all of the required dependencies by running the command below.
 We recommend using a virtual environment to install these so that it does not affect your system installation.

+> To evaluate the quality of our Summaries, we use spaCy and NLTk.
+You'll need to download the spaCy en_core_web_trf package and the nltk punkt package to compute the token metrics.

 ```
 pip3 install -r chain_of_density.txt
 ```

 2. Download the dataset using `download.py`.
 We're using the `griffin/chain_of_density` dataset for this example so no worries if you don't have a dataset of your own.
 This should generate a new `.csv` file in the folder called `output.csv`